Skip to Content

 • Test scores (GRE®)

-• True interest in profession as demonstrated by shadowing or volunteering in the field; some colleges require documented hours
+• True interest in the profession, as demonstrated by shadowing or volunteering in the field; some colleges require documented hours

 • Strong reasoning and writing skills (which will be documented on the Graduate Record Examination)